 - Restoration of historical photos.

 - Damage may include rips, liquid stains, scratches, dust spots, or development errors that have ruined the image.
-Paper on which the photo was printed may include a texture that can otherwise ruin the image.
+The paper on which the photo was printed may include a texture that can otherwise ruin the image.
 Depending on the extent, much of this damage can be reversed to reveal the image underneath.

-- In some cases a perfectly good photograph is ruined by someone entering the frame, or an object that is distracting the photo from its focal point.
+- In some cases, a perfectly good photograph is ruined by someone entering the frame, or an object that is distracting the photo from its focal point.
 Depending on the position and size of the object, many of these distractions can be removed to regain the desired focus of the image.

 - An excellent photo may be ruined by poor composition.
 Maybe the image was improperly balanced because the horizon isn’t level.
-Other photos may cut out important detail from the image, such as the top of someone’s head, or the space around the main subject has resulted in a cramped feel.
+Other photos may cut out an important detail from the image, such as the top of someone’s head, or the space around the main subject has resulted in a cramped feel.
 Maybe the subject is centered when a preferred composition is the thirds rule.
 Digital restoration can correct many composition errors.
 In some cases missing details can be manually “painted in” to properly compose an image.

 - Precious family photos inevitably degrade over time.
-In the same way that a photo represents a moment in time, a digital scan stops that image from degrading further, and protects it forever in a virtual form.
+In the same way that a photo represents a moment in time, a digital scan stops that image from degrading further and protects it forever in a virtual form.

 - Studios in the 19th century and early 20th century accented their portraits by manually brushing eyes, lips, or hair.
-This technique is called hand-coloring or Pictorialism.
-To some, these manual touch-ups can be annoying and detracting from an otherwise perfect historical image.
+This technique is called hand coloring or Pictorialism.
+To some, these manual touch-ups can be annoying and detract from an otherwise perfect historical image.
 Some historians may feel that these touch-ups should remain in the image as part of preserving its historical record.
 The choice is subjective, and both versions could often be generated from the original image.
 Sepia effects were also used to artistically accent photographs.
 These effects can also be restored in the restoration process.
 Why not keep a sepia and black & white version to accommodate both aesthetic alternatives?

 • Ask for a Quotation